desiderr/mmp_toolbox/README.md

           * (2) flag as bad from 1 minute before 1st backtrack is detected to end of profile
 		  * (3) flag as bad only those sections where backtrack is signalled
   * (i) because the CTD-ENG processing is decoupled from ACM processing, CTD-ENG data can be processed without specifying ACM processing settings
+  * (j) the coastal ACM data is (normally) acquired at 2 Hz, but the corresponding heading values update at 1 Hz; toolbox processing interpolates heading to 2 Hz.
+  * (k) the global ACM data is (normally) acquired at 2 Hz, but the corresponding timestamps update at 1 Hz; toolbox processing assigns fractional seconds to the ACM time record.
+  * (l) "wag" and profiler velocity corrections to the ACM velocity records are calculated.

 The figure below demonstrates one of the features of the mmp_toolbox: adjustable flow lags to remove vertical hysteresis occurring because profiling direction alternates between ascending and descending.
 These 18 profiles of oxygen data were measured using a SBE43 dissolved oxygen sensor plumbed inline after the temperature and conductivity sensors.
 Applying a shift of 10 seconds to earlier times pulls the ascending data records down and the descending data records up, thereby bringing the dissolved oxygen gradient between about 90-120 db (meters below the surface) into registration.